DustinWatts/FreeTouchDeck/README.md

 For interfacing with Windows/macOS/Linux using an ESP32, a touchscreen and BLE.

+***Version 0.9.18a remark: This version might be unstable due to current work on adding support for the ESP32-S3.
+Last stable is 0.9.17 which you can find in the Releases section.***

 # Install Using The Web Installer (recommended!)